delta-io/delta/PROTOCOL.md

 ```

 ### Sidecar File Information
-The sidecar file action references a [SidecarFile](#sidecar-files) which provides some of the checkpoint's file actions.
+The `sidecar` action references a [sidecar file](#sidecar-files) which provides some of the checkpoint's file actions.
 This action is only allowed in checkpoints following [V2 spec](#v2-spec).
-The schema of `sidecarFile` action is as follows:
+The schema of `sidecar` action is as follows:

 Field Name | Data Type | Description | optional/required
 -|-|-|-